Time adaptivity in model predictive control: Numerical example

 \section{Numerical example}

-In the following numerical tests, we compare the different adaptive time schemes within MPC proposed in Section~\ref{secadaptivity}.
-We will investigate numerically the influence of the time grid on the approximation quality of the MPC methods.
-In particular, we compare Algorithms~\ref{Alg:NMPC}, \ref{Alg:NMPC_off} and \ref{Alg:NMPC_on}.

-In all numerical examples, the considered spatial domain is the open interval $\Omega = (0,1)$ and the temporal domain is $[\ic,T] = [0,1]$.
+In the following tests, we investigate numerically the time-adaptive MPC algorithm proposed in Section~\ref{secadaptivity}.
+In all numerical examples, the considered spatial domain is the open interval $\Omega = (0,1)$.
 In order to solve the mixed form \eqref{2ord_decoupled_depletion}, we introduce a partitioning of the space-time domain into regular orthotopes and use $\mathbb{Q}_1$ space-time finite elements for discretization, where $\mathbb{Q}_1$ is the space of polynomials of separate degree up to $1$.
-We solve the equation with a direct solver using a coarse spatial resolution of $\Delta x = 1/5$. \\ For the solution of the MPC open loop subproblems, we use an implicit Euler scheme for the temporal discretization and use $\mathbb{P}_1$ finite elements for the spatial discretization.
-The optimal control problem is solved { with a direct solver}.
-We take as fine spatial resolution an equidistant discretization with $\Delta x = 1/100$.
+We solve the equation with a direct solver using a coarse spatial resolution.
+For the solution of the MPC open loop subproblems, we use an implicit Euler scheme for the temporal discretization and use piecewise linear and continuous finite elements for the spatial discretization.
+The optimal control problem is solved with a direct solver, where we take a fine spatial resolution an equidistant discretization with $\Delta x = 1/100$.
 All coding is done in \textsc{Matlab R2019}a.